nealcaren/CrisisOpportunity/markdown/enumeration.md

 The low birth rate revealed by the census in these states is due to the migration of the Negro population of reproductive age from those states within the registration area.
 This, of course, does not affect necessarily the birth rate of Negro population as a whole.
 A better view of the birth rate of the Negro population may be secured by considering the growth of this population in the more typical southern states not so much affected by migration during the same period.

-<p class="table-title">Decennial Rate of Increase or the Negro Population in Certain Nonregistration States: 1880-1910</p>
+Table: Decennial Rate of Increase or the Negro Population in Certain Nonregistration States: 1880-1910

 |                         |      1890 | 1900 | 1910 |